ooyala/barkeep/README.markdown

 Since Barkeep is a web app with dependencies (like MySQL, Redis, and others), the easiest way to get it running quickly is to run it inside a virtual machine using Vagrant:

+    $ cd barkeep
-     script/vagrant_quick_start.rb
+    $ script/vagrant_quick_start.rb

-That will take a few minutes.
-Once that's done, Barkeep will be running inside of Vagrant.
-You can then browse to http://localhost:8080 to play with it.
+You need a few dependencies (like VirtualBox) before you can set up Barkeep inside of Vagrant, but this script will help you get them.
+It will take a few minutes, and once that's done, Barkeep will be running inside of Vagrant.
+You can then browse to **http://localhost:8080** to play with it.

 Later you can shut it all down using `bundle exec vagrant halt`.